Do you need to add captions to your featured images in WordPress?

-In this article, we will show you how to display captions for your featured images in WordPress.
+In this guide, we will show you how to easily add captions to your featured images in WordPress.

 Why Add Captions to Featured Images in WordPress?